Joseph F. Smith

 Joseph Fielding Smith Sr. (November 13, 1838 – November 19, 1918) was an American religious leader who served as the sixth president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He was the nephew of Joseph Smith, the founder of the Latter Day Saint movement, and was the last president of the LDS Church to have known him personally.
+He was a nephew of Joseph Smith, founder of the Latter Day Saint movement, and the last LDS Church president who had personally known him.

 Biography

 Smith was the son of church patriarch Hyrum Smith and his second wife, Mary Fielding, a British convert to the church who married Hyrum after the death of his first wife, Jerusha Barden Smith (1805–1837).
-In addition to her two children, Mary also raised the six children born to Hyrum and Jerusha.
+In addition to her two children, Mary raised the six children born to Hyrum and Jerusha.

 Early life

 Smith was born in Far West, Missouri, on November 13, 1838.
-Just a few days before he was born, his father had been taken prisoner under the auspices of the Missouri Executive Order 44 (infamously called the "extermination order" due to its threat against the lives of Mormons who refused to leave the state after clashes between them and a Missouri militia).
+Just a few days before he was born, his father had been taken prisoner under the auspices of Missouri Executive Order 44 (infamously called the "extermination order" due to its threat against the lives of Mormons who refused to leave the state after clashes between them and a Missouri militia).
 At point of bayonet, Hyrum was marched to his home in Far West and ordered to say farewell to his wife.
 He was told that his "doom was sealed" and that he would never see her again.
 Hyrum was still in custody in Liberty Jail, Missouri, when Smith was born.
-He was named after his uncle, Joseph Smith, and his mother's brother, Joseph Fielding.
+He was named after his uncles Joseph Smith and Joseph Fielding.
 His mother and maternal aunt, Mercy Fielding Thompson, fled with their children to Quincy, Illinois, early in 1839, and they later moved to Nauvoo, Illinois, when the majority of the church's members settled.
 Hyrum was later released from custody during a transfer from Liberty Jail and joined his family in Nauvoo.
 Joseph F. Smith stated as an adult that he had memories of Nauvoo, and could recall his Uncle Joseph and events that occurred at his uncle's home; he was nearly six years old when his father and uncle were killed in Carthage, Illinois, on June 27, 1844.